Research Finds Dogs With More Human and Animal Buddies Live Longer

 A dog with buddies is a healthy dog

-After analyzing this data, the researchers determined that social support — from either human or animal sources — was the most significant factor toward overall health.
-And it wasn’t particularly close either; companionship proved to be five times more impactful than household income and demographics.
+After analyzing this data, the researchers determined that social support — from either human or animal sources — influenced overall health more than anything else.
+And it wasn’t particularly close, either; companionship proved to be five times more impactful than household income and demographics.
 ASU PhD student and a coauthor on the study, Brianah McCoy, tells Kinship that this finding was equal parts surprising and encouraging — not to mention a bit reassuring.
-“So having a friend around really matters, which I am sure we can all relate to,” she adds.
+“So, having a friend around really matters, which I am sure we can all relate to,” she adds.

 As for what causes this age disparity, another coauthor Layla Brassington points to household resource and attention allocation as the primary culprit.
 “Older owners, on average, tend to have more stable environments and more free time to spend with their dogs.
 Pet parents that also have human children just have less time for their furry children than pet parents that don’t have human children,” the ASU graduate student says.